UCI-GDIM31/class-activities-leandrl-pixel/README.md

 The methods can perform the play pause charge.

 3rd response:  The balls get extrmeemly bright because of how in unity your able to change the color constrast. but also within the code your able to tweak the settings a bit. by setting how much of a vlaue you want.
 For example each specfic color you want

+### W4
+Table 17
+Line 17 is defining the bool vairable and _isGrounded  with the value of true

+Line 28: if (Input.GetKeyDown(KeyCode.Space) && _isGrounded)
+This line calls the method GetKeyDown() with the parameter KeyCode.Space to see if the space key was clicked and it checks if the isGrounded member variable is true.
+This is an if statement and has an else if as well in case

+line 32:_isGrounded = false;
+    This line changes the _isGrounded member variable to false